THE SKINNY: OUR WINNER

 DURING SALE

-On a quest to find the perfect cervical pillow, my husband and I tried sleeping on 2024’s “Best Pillows” for a week each.
-We were stunned by the results.
+On a quest to find the perfect cervical pillow, my husband and I tried sleeping on 2025’s “Best Pillows” for a week each.
+We were genuinely surprised by the results.

 Here’s the list of pillows my husband and I tried (in alphabetical order):